More than a membership...we offer a partnership

 - MENTEES will provide time, commitment, skills, experience, knowledge, and wisdom to become a rising GEM professional.

 Mentors and mentees will meet (phone or virtually) at least four times per year (twice in the fall, twice in the spring).

-Mentors and mentees will commit to completing a full academic year (September to April) with the program.
+Mentors and mentees will commit to completing a full academic year with the program.

 NAGAP will offer a series of conversation prompts to initiate conversations throughout the year.

-When possible, mentors and mentees should plan to meet up in person at the annual conference.
+When possible, mentors and mentees should plan to meet up in person at the GEM Summit.

-Mentors and mentees will complete an evaluation provided by NAGAP at the end of their yearlong mentorship.
+Mentors and mentees will complete an evaluation provided by NAGAP at the end of their mentorship.

 How to Apply: